yevgab/text_formatter/README.md

              then starts new page

     ?header <height>, <pos>, left|right|center|smart, top|bottom, <format>
-            -creates a header based on specifications
+            -creates a header based on specifications (Lily)

     ?p_num <num>, arabic|roman|letter, <prefix>
-            -sets new page number
+            -sets new page number (Lily)

     ?br
             -closes current paragraph and starts a new one